 - Offer useful info on your website – Make sure to include topics that help folks through your selling cycle.

 - Industry newsletters – As you collect email addresses, send out a regular newsletter quarterly or monthly.
 If you are selling to several different audiences, segment the newsletters so they will be more meaningful for those who read them.
 A plumber probably isn’t interested in something a HVAC guy would be.
-Don’t be concerned about the size of the lit, but the quality of it.
+Don’t be concerned about the size of it, but the quality of it.
 I’d rather be regularly communicating with 500 key prospects than 5,000 unqualified ones.

 - Case Studies – By market or application are in high demand by your target audience.
 Tradesmen like to see what their peers are doing and the results.
 Post on your website, use it as an e-blast to your targets and have them reprinted so your sales force has something to hand out.